A local automaton for the 2D toric code: The toric code automaton

 \section{The toric code automaton}

-In this section, we introduce the construction of the toric code automaton.
-We start by introducing the measurement and feedback model which will be used in the rest of the paper.
-We then show how to recast Tsirelson's automaton in terms of the measurement and feedback model and use this as a basis for constructing the gadgets of the toric code automaton.
-Finally, we describe how the toric code automaton is assembled from these elementary gadgets.
+In this section, we introduce the toric code automaton.
+We start by defining the measurement and feedback model that will be used in the rest of the paper.
+We show that a general $p$-bounded error model can be reduced to studying a $p$-bounded gadget error model for Pauli-$X$ and $Z$ errors separately.
+We refer to this error model as a decoupled error model.
+For the rest of the paper, we will be studying the automaton under the decoupled error model.

+After a brief high-level discussion of the construction, we show how to recast Tsirelson's automaton in terms of the measurement and feedback model and use this perspective to construct a basis of elementary gadgets for the toric code automaton.
+Finally, we describe how the toric code automaton can be assembled from these elementary gadgets.